nazligencel/java-desktop-technical-service/README.md

 # Java Desktop Application

+This application is a technical service application.
+The user of the application can add their new customers to the customer list and follow the products to be repaired through this system.
+It can also update or delete customer information.
+You can update or delete the information about the product through this system.
+Only the system owner user can login to the system.
+Its products are examined in four cases.

+<i><b>Item just arrived status 0</b></br>
+<b>The product has been repaired status 1</b></br>
+<b>Product repaired status 2</b></br>
+<b>Item delivered status 3</b></i></br>

 ## Languages, Technologies and Environments Used in this Project
 | Java/JFrame  | OOP | SQLite | IntelliJ  |
 | :------------: | :------------: | :------------: | :------------: |